arr-great-reviewers/arr-great-reviewers/README.md

 All code is formatted with `ruff` and type-checked with `pyright`.
 Please ensure `make build` completes successfully before opening a pull request.

-See [docs/METHODOLOGY.md](docs/METHODOLOGY.md) for details on data processing.
+See the [About page](https://arrgreatreviewers.org/about/) for details on our motivation and methodology.